Bayesian Nonparametric Inference for "Species-sampling" Problems: Introduction

 \subsection{Organization of the paper}

 The paper is structured as follows.
-In Section \ref{sec1} we introduce the classical (frequentist) nonparametric framework and the BNP framework for SSPs, and we review the sampling structure of the PYP prior with emphasis on the interpretation of the prior's parameter $(\alpha,\theta)$.
-BNP inference for SSPs under the PYP prior is presented in Section \ref{sec2} for coverage probabilities, in Section \ref{sec3} for the number of unseen species, and in Section \ref{sec4} for coverages of prevalences.
-In Section \ref{sec6} we consider the problem of estimating $(\alpha,\theta)$, establishing a general property of Bayesian consistency with respect to the hierarchical Bayes and empirical Bayes approaches.
-Section \ref{sec7} contains a discussion of other SSPs, and presents some emerging generalizations of SSPs, mostly in the field of biological sciences, which deal with ``feature-sampling" problems, multiple populations of individuals sharing species and classes of Markov chains.
-Additional material, (technical) results, and proofs of our main results are deferred to the Supplementary Materials.
+In Section \ref{sec1} we introduce the BNP framework for SSPs under the PYP prior, and review the PYP, with emphasis on the interpretation of the prior's parameters $(\alpha,\theta)$.
+BNP inference for SSPs is presented in Section \ref{sec2} for the coverage probabilities, in Section \ref{sec3} for the number of unseen species, and in Section \ref{sec4} for the coverage of prevalences.
+In Section \ref{sec6} we consider the estimation of $(\alpha,\theta)$, showing properties of Bayesian consistency with respect to the hierarchical Bayes and empirical Bayes approaches.
+In Section \ref{sec7} we present some numerical illustrations for the estimation of $(\alpha,\theta)$ and for the estimation of the unseen, using synthetic data.
+Section \ref{sec8} contains a discussion on some emerging generalizations of SSPs, mostly in the field of biological and physical sciences, which deal with ``feature-sampling" problems, multiple populations of individuals sharing species and classes of Markov chains.
+Additional material, technical results, and proofs of the main results are deferred to the Supplementary Material \citep{BFN(23)}.